ziwang1121/ziwang1121.github.io/content/_index.md

     id: news
     content:
       title: Recent News
-      subtitle: test news subtitle
+      subtitle: ""
+      text: 'here is the text1'
-      text: 'here is the text'
+      text: 'here is the text2'

   - block: cta-card
     demo: true # Only display this section in the Hugo Blox Builder demo site